-Vote NO on SB 853
+Vote NO on SB 70

-Backed by pharmaceutical companies, SB 853 removes important health plan checks and balances, clearing the way for big pharma to push for higher usage of their costly specialty drugs - resulting in increased costs for all health plan enrollees.
+Backed by pharmaceutical companies, SB 70 removes important health plan checks and balances, clearing the way for big pharma to push for higher usage of their costly specialty drugs - resulting in increased costs for all health plan enrollees.

-SB 853 would require health plans to cover prescription drugs, at any dosage, during critical utilization review and appeals processes of these drugs.
+substantially raising premiums for enrollees: SB 70 would require health plans to cover prescription drugs, including off-label use of medication, at any dosage or dosage form indefinitely after it's been initially approved.
+Additionally, this bill would prohibit plans from adjusting the enrollee's portion of the cost share if the drug had already been covered, regardless of an increase in dosage or change in dosage form.
 This would prevent health plans from ensuring clinically appropriate usage of prescription drugs and alleviating the costs associated with costly specialty drugs even when more affordable equivalent alternatives are available.
-SB 853 will threaten patient safety, while also raising premiums by \$74.2 million.

 A recent Department of Managed Health Care (DMHC) report shows that specialty drugs continue to make a huge impact on prescription drug spending.
-Specialty drugs in 2020 accounted for more than 60% of all drug spending despite only accounting for 1.6% of all prescriptions.
+Specialty drugs in 2021 accounted for nearly 63% of all drug spending despite only accounting for 1.6% of all prescriptions.
 Increased use of these costly drugs would continue to drive up health plan spending, and threaten to make health care more expensive for everyone.

-Specialty drugs continue to have an outsized impact on prescription drug spending, accounting for 60.2% of all drug spending despite only accounting for 1.6% of all prescriptions.
+Specialty drugs continue to have an outsized impact on prescription drug spending, accounting for 62.9% of all drug spending despite only accounting for 1.6% of all prescriptions.